opentelekomcloud-docs/elastic-cloud-server/umn/source/eips/enabling_internet_connectivity_for_an_ecs_without_an_eip_bound.rst

 #.
 Under **Computing**, click **Elastic Cloud Server**.

 #.
-In the search box above the upper right corner of the ECS list, enter the proxy ECS name for search.
+In the search box above the ECS list, enter the proxy ECS name for search.

 #.
 Click the name of the proxy ECS.
 The ECS details page is displayed.